 A. The terms of the undergraduate officers shall be for one year.

-B. The terms of the Conference Commissioner, Treasurer, and Intersectional regatta Coordinator shall be for three years each.
+B. The terms of the Conference Commissioner, Interconference Regatta Coordinator, and Treasurer shall be for three years each.
 One of the three positions shall be elected each year.
 The Conference Commissioner shall be elected in 2000.
-The Treasurer in the second year of the cycle, and the Intersectional Regatta Coordinator in the third year of the cycle.
+The Interconference Coordinator in the second year of the cycle, and the Treasurer in the third year of the cycle.

 ARTICLE VIII – APPOINTED OFFICIALS